domrim/vmail-manager/README.md

 ### via pip
 Install it with `pip3 install vmail-manager`

-### manually
+### manually for development
 Clone this git or download the sources from pypi on your local machine and go into the directory.

-_Optional: Create a venv and activate it._
+[Poetry](https://python-poetry.org/) is used for dependency mangement, building and publishing.

-Install all requirements with `pip3 install -r requirements.txt`
+Install all requirements with `poetry install`

 Run the tool with `./vmail-manager.py` (or add the folder to your path and create an alias to `vmail-manager`)